 Plant Medicine Isn’t For Everybody

-“Work with these medicines is not for everyone as it entails a strong willingness and readiness to surrender and embrace whatever experience and emotion the medicines may bring up to one’s conscious awareness,” writes Javier on his website.
+“Work with these plant medicines is not for everyone as it entails a strong willingness and readiness to surrender and embrace whatever experience and emotion the medicines may bring up to one’s conscious awareness,” writes X on his website.
 He goes on to say that if you try to control a plant medicine experience, it can be downright painful.

 You have to come with a very open mind, a willingness to work on yourself, and the ability to face whatever comes up in ceremony.
 I’ve faced some ugly aspects of myself and my fears in ceremonies, but it is in facing those dark sides that I saw them for what they were, and either accepted them or got rid of unnecessary preconceptions or judgements.